qureshiaquib/qureshiaquib.github.io/_posts/2024-07-31-avd-private-endpoint-scenarios.md

 ![Table showing FQDN to be whitelisted from host pool to internet](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/31072024/hostpool-whitelist.jpg)

-Special thanks for [Shabbir Ahmed](https://www.linkedin.com/in/shabbir550/) for helping in the Architecture preparation.
+Special thanks to [Shabbir Ahmed](https://www.linkedin.com/in/shabbir550/) for helping in the Architecture preparation.

 I hope above scenarios help you demystify the private endpoint scenarios with AVD.